ane/ebi/README.md

 deleting, or modifying a book from outside.

 As soon as you introduce a `Book` interactor into the mix, things start to get hairy.
-The `Author` service, retainining its book modification logic, now overlaps with the `Book` service.
+The `Author` service, retaining its book modification logic, now overlaps with the `Book` service.
 The imminent solution to this is to lift this logic from the `Author` interactor to the `Book` interactor, making the layout look like this.